gvwilson/thirdbit/fiction/maddy-roo/index.md

 She could see the lock on the cage door, but how was she going to break it open without her rock?

-And then the cargo bot hauling the cage realized she was there.
-Its massive square head turned all the way around like an owl's.
+And then the cargo bot' massive square head turned all the way around like an owl's.
 "Error,"
 it pronounced in a scraping gravelly voice.

 "Error yourself!"
 Maddy shouted defiantly.
-Without giving herself time to be frightened she pulled herself back up on top of the cage, swung around, and lowered herself onto the narrow triangular hitch that connected it to the bot.
+She pulled herself back up on top of the cage, swung around, and lowered herself onto the narrow triangular hitch that connected it to the bot.